 Antepavilion 2020 - People of the abyss

-Our entry to this years antepavillion takes as its inspiration the camp known as the Jungle which existed just outside the Port of Calais in 2015.
+Our entry to the 2020 antepavillion competition took as its inspiration the camp known as the Jungle which existed just outside the Port of Calais in 2015.
 That year, 6,000 migrants and refugees made their homes in makeshift accommodation as they continued on their journeys away from harm and hardship and towards safety and sanctuary.
 The French authorities made a number of attempts to break up the camp and disperse its inhabitants.
 Whilst the population was largely changing and transitory, some of its structures remained constant.
 Mosques, a church, shops and a barbers formed part of the bid for normality amongst the daily struggle for survival.
 The Church’s makeshift structure in particular became a symbol of hope for those in need.
 For the media and critics of the European governments, it became a symbol of the lack of official action.
 The inevitable destruction of the Church, along with the rest of the camp, was watched worldwide.